2nd small plane crash in NC Sunday; 1 injured after aircraft goes down near Lake Gaston, Warren County officials say

 The first crash, which killed one person, was around 12:15 p.m. involving a single-engine plane near Rougemont in Orange County, according to the FAA and NTSB.

-Around 3:15 p.m., a plane crashed just blocks from the shoreline of Lake Gaston in Warren County, officials said.
+Around 2:50 p.m., a Cessna 182 crashed just blocks from the shoreline of Lake Gaston in Warren County, officials said.

 The latest crash happened in a residential area in the 100 block of Cedarwood Street north of Macon, Bartholomew said.

+“Our thoughts and prayers go out to the patient and the family,” members of the Churchill Five Forks Volunteer Fire Dept. wrote on Facebook.

-There is no word about injuries in the second small plane crash, which happened less than a half mile from the Virginia border.
+The Lake Gaston plane crash happened less than a half mile from the Virginia border.

+“Investigators have been interviewing witnesses and have obtained video of the crash which will be examined as part of the investigation,” NTSB spokeswoman Sarah Taylor Sulick said in a news release.

+“The next update will be the preliminary report, which includes all the factual information learned to date, in 2 to 3 weeks,” Sulick added.